jonmarimba/CocoaREST/README.md

 Using `SDSocialNetworkManager` is easy.
 The basic steps are:

-1. Copy all the relevant source files into your own project.
-You need everything that starts with "SDSocialNetwork", and also the four `NSString+UUID` and `NSData+Base64` files.
-For your convenience, they are all in the `Source` folder of this project, ready for a nice Cmd-A + Cmd-C.
+1. Copy all the files from the Source directory, into your own project.
+Make sure that `libyajl_s.a` is in your "Link Binary With Libraries" build phase of your project's relevant target(s).

-2. Copy `YAJL.framework` into your project, making sure to add it in a Copy Files phase which points to your Frameworks folder in your application bundle.

 2. In whatever class from which you're going to use `SDSocialNetworkManager`, make sure you `#import` the `SDSocialNetworkManager.h` header file.
 You should also declare that your class implements the `SDSocialNetworkDelegate` protocol.
 The `AppDelegate.h` header file in the demo project is an example you can use.